HenryTaylor2019/speakers-list-1/README.md

 2. Add a modal popup with information for each speaker
 3. Implement NgRx
 4. Take some time to understand unit testing
+5. Started the task in Angular 12 as the brief suggested and not 10..